 Woolianna School is situated 230km southwest of Darwin and caters for students in preschool to Year 7.
 The school has an ICSEA value of 679 and has approximately 60 students enrolled with 79% identified as Indigenous.
 The school is participating in both the Low Socio-Economic Status School Communities National Partnership and Closing the Gap in the Northern Territory National Partnership; and was one of the schools represented at the workshop.
 The skills obtained from the workshop have been passed on to students in Years 5 to 8 who are now active participants in the program.
 They have learnt about camera functions and settings and the use of close ups and wide shots to give different cinematic effects.
-They have also used iPads to experiment with different camera settings and are using a range of apps to produce different styles of video clips.
-Currently the students are using the 'strip design' app to produce a comic strip style video.
+They have also used iPads to experiment with different camera settings and are using a range of apps to produce a comic strip style video.
 Later this year, the students hope to be able to build on their knowledge to produce a short film, which will be a great achievement.